pmbaumgartner/general-inquirer-remix/readme.md

 >
 > This program is provided ``as is'' and carries no warranties of any kind.
 Comments and questions are always welcome.

-[ref]: STONE, P. J., DUNPHY, D. C., OGILVIE, D. M., & SMITH, M. S. (1966).
-The General inquirer: a computer approach to content analysis.
-[By] Philip J. Stone, Dexter C. Dunphy, Marshall S. Smith, Daniel M. Ogilvie, with associates.
-Pp. xx.
-651. M.I.T.
-Press: Cambridge, Mass., & London.
+[ref]: Philip J. Stone, Dexter C. Dunphy, Marshall S. Smith, Daniel M. Ogilvie, and associates.
+The General Inquirer: A Computer Approach to Content Analysis.
+MIT Press, 1966.

 ### From the Spreadsheet Download Page